How to find results despite incomplete or imperfect search queries, misspelled names, typos and low text quality or low OCR quality

 If you want only results matching exactly the spelling in your search query, you can disable stemming by disabling the option "Find other word forms, too".

-If you enable stemming for the whole search query, you can disable it for single terms by using the operator
+If you enable stemming for the whole search query, you can disable it for single words / terms by using the operator

 Find unknown word parts with wildcards

 Multiple character wildcard searches with * looks for 0 or more characters.